kool-dev/kool/.github/PR_TEMPLATE/pull_request.md

 Provide a short description on what you are implementing.
 Refference errors, or anything that makes it very clear after a single read what is being changed.
 Focus on write less, while making yourself clear.

+[x] The code I am submitting is commented.
+[x] The code I am submitting is Tested.
+[x] I understand that my request may be rejected, and will not take this personally.
+[x] If I found an issue, I have already open a issue or alerted the maintainers, heterofore submitting this PR for review.

 **Describe the update**

 A clear explanation of what is being updated.
 Try to remember these points: